SABS-R3/software-engineering-day6/_episodes/04-diagnosing-issues-improving-robustness.md

 > ## Add precondition checking correct type and shape of data
 >
-> We are not currently checking that the `data` arguement to `test_patient_normalise` is
+> We are not currently checking that the `data` argument to `test_patient_normalise` is
 > of a valid type.
-Add one precondtion to check that data is an `ndarray` object, and
+Add one precondition to check that data is an `ndarray` object, and
 > another to check that it is of the correct shape.
 Add corresponding tests to check
 > that the function raises the correct exception.
 You will probably find the Python
 > function [`isinstance`](https://docs.python.org/3/library/functions.html#isinstance)